TERMS OF BUSINESS

 Sometimes we ask other companies or people to do other work on our files to ensure this is done promptly.
 If you do not want your file to be outsourced, please tell us as soon as possible.

 We may store information about you using cloud based technology.
-Should you prefer your data not to be stored in this way, please express your intention to us in writing.
+We believe we have a legitimate interest in acting in this way and take every possible precaution to protect your personal information.
+Should you prefer your data not to be stored in this way, please express your intention to us in writing before we commence work on your matter.
+We may use it to administer your account with us, including tracing and collecting any debts.

-Occasionally, our files may need to be examined by our insurers, external auditors (for quality purposes) or external advisers (who assist the firm in maintaining quality and risk).
+Occasionally, our files may need to be examined for legitimate interests withour insurers, external auditors (for quality purposes) or external advisers (who assist the firm in maintaining quality, compliance and risk).
 In particular, our files may need to be assessed for quality purposes by the SRA or the Law Society under the accreditation schemes the firm has in place (Conveyancing Quality Scheme, Lexcel and the Wills and Inheritance Quality Scheme).
 Your file may be one of a sample which is to be assessed.
 Alternatively, there may be instances where the firm is conducting audits for the purpose of mergers and acquisitions.
 Therefore, we request consent for your file to be reviewed by an assessor (please note that any external firms or organisations are required to maintain confidentiality in relation to your files).
-As the majority of our clients do not object to this, we would ordinarily propose to presume to have your consent unless you notify us in writing to the contrary.
-If you wish to withhold your consent, please make a note of this on the signed copy of the client care letter that you return to us.
+As the majority of our clients do not object to this, we would ordinarily propose to presume to have your consent as we have a legitimate interest in processing your data in this way unless you notify us in writing to the contrary.
+If you wish to withhold your consent, or since giving consent to withdraw or amend it, please make a note of this on the signed copy of the client care letter that you return to us.

 We are required to retain records of the identification obtained.